 Departmental Awards

 The department gives students fellowships in the form of summer stipends and continuing fellowship support after the first year.
 The Graduate Program Committee nominates a limited number of admitted students for "named fellowships" such as the Jackson, Marchand, Eugene V. Debs and Reed-Smith.
-The department also offers the yearly Scholz Prize.
-These prizes and fellowships are generally awarded based on merit and area of study.
+The department also offers the yearly Scholz Prize, which is given to students who write the best research papers in the 203 research seminar.
+Departmental prizes and fellowships are generally awarded based on merit and area of study.

 Travel Awards